66 FitBit Badges: The List for Daily Steps, Daily Climb, Lifetime Distance and Lifetime Climb

 Where do I find my badges on FitBit app?

-How far is 90000 steps?
 This number can vary greatly depending upon a person's stride length.
-A runner using a fitbit pedometer, for example, will likely cover a far greater distance per step than someone walking.
+A runner using a Fitbit pedometer, for example, will likely cover a far greater distance per step than someone walking.
 However, using a purely "average" step, 90,000 steps is about 50 miles.